-Blocks for records vary in size, depending on the number of fields declared for the record type.
-The size of 1 in is provided to satisfy the C compiler.
+/ record block / / T_Record / / size of block / / descriptor for record constructor / / fields / is provided to satisfy the C compiler.
 Actual blocks for records are constructed at run time in a region that is managed by Icon's storage allocator.
 Such blocks conform to the previous declaration, but the number of fields varies.
 The declaration provides a means of accessing portions of such blocks from C.